Density-induced processes in quantum gas mixtures in optical lattices: Phase diagrams

 \section{Phase diagrams}

 We will now first discuss the resulting phase diagrams of the bosonic superfluid to Mott-insulator transition in the presence of a fermionic band-insulator, where the individual corrections to the standard Hubbard model are discussed in detail below.
-For concreteness, we choose a mixture of bosonic $\Rb$ and fermionic $\K$ in an optical lattice with a spacing of $a=377 \, \mathrm{nm}$.
+For concreteness, we choose a mixture of bosonic $\Rb$ and fermionic $\K$ in an optical lattice with a spacing of $a=377 \, \mathrm{nm}$ (experimental parameters of Ref.~\cite{Best2009}).
 For the respective wavelength, the Wannier functions of both species are almost identical.
-The interaction between the bosonic atoms is fixed to a repulsive scattering length of $a_\BB=102\, a_0$ \cite{Will2010}, while the attractive interaction between the two species is tunable over a wide range using a Feshbach resonance \cite{Best2009}.
+The interaction between the bosonic atoms is fixed to a repulsive scattering length of $a_\BB=102\, a_0$ \cite{Will2010}, while the attractive interaction between the two species is tunable over a wide range using a Feshbach resonance \cite{Ferlaino2006, Best2009}.
 The fermionic nature of the spin-polarized potassium atoms simplifies the system, as we can assume a band-insulating phase and thus a fixed atom-number of one fermion per lattice site.
-Note that it is possible to directly apply the presented methods and extensions to a variety of atomic quantum gas mixtures in lattices.
+This simplification is valid for experiments with high particle numbers and a strong confinement \cite{Kohl2005, Ospelkaus2006, Gunter2006, Schneider2008, Best2009, Heinze2011}.
+In principle, it is possible to directly apply the presented methods and extensions to systems where this assumption does not hold as well as to other quantum gas mixtures.
 In particular, both atomic species can be bosonic or fermionic and the generalization to multi-component systems with more than two species is straight forward.

 For a fermionic band insulator, the fermionic degrees of freedom are frozen out and the physics can be described by an effective bosonic model that takes into account all effects induced by the interaction with the fermions.
 In the framework of this paper, we will discuss in detail the derivation of an effective Hamiltonian which reads